ryukirisame/learnSystemDesign/caching.md

 That means no conditional requests can be made.
 So, the server will always respond with the content when asked about a resource.

+## Heuristic Caching
+When the server do not provide caching headers in the response, the cache falls back to a method called **heuristic caching** in which the cache tries to **guess** "for how long the content should be cached based on whatever information is available".

+### Heuristic Caching Behavior

+**The 10% Rule** - This is the most common heuristic.
+If a `Last-Modified` header is present, browsers typically cache the resource for about 10% of its age:
+- If a file was last modified 100 days ago, cache it for ~10 days
+- If modified 1 day ago, cache for ~2.4 hours

+**Without Last-Modified** - Behavior becomes much less predictable and varies significantly between browsers:
+- Some browsers might cache for a very short time (minutes)
+- Others might not cache at all
+- Some may cache based on content type (images vs HTML vs CSS)

+## Browser Variations

+Different browsers implement different heuristics:
+- **Chrome/Edge** - Generally follow the 10% rule when Last-Modified exists
+- **Firefox** - Similar but with different fallback behaviors
+- **Safari** - Has its own heuristic algorithms